Whitmore (horse): 2019: six-year-old season

 He was then given a layoff before returning in the Phoenix Stakes on October 4.
 Promises Fulfilled set the early lead, challenged by Zipp On By.
 Whitmore stumbled at the start and settled into last place.
 He was still in eighth place with seven lengths to make up after half a mile, then was put to a sustained drive.
 He was still in seventh place in mid-stretch but only 1 1/2 lengths behind in a tightly bunched field.
-At the wire, longshot Engage won by half a length ahead of Whitmore, with longshot Lexitonian just a nose back in third.
+At the wire, longshot Engage won by half a length ahead of Whitmore, with longshot Lexitonian a nose back in third.

 Whitmore made his next start in the Breeders' Cup Sprint on November 2 at Santa Anita Park.
-The two favorites were Mitole, who had won three Grade 1 races since defeating Whitmore in the Count Fleet Sprint, and Shancelot, who had won the Amsterdam Stakes and H. Allen Jerkens Stakes.
+The favorites were Mitole, who had won three Grade 1 races since defeating Whitmore in the Count Fleet Sprint, and Shancelot, who had won the Amsterdam Stakes and H. Allen Jerkens Stakes.
 Whitmore was largely overlooked at odds of 19–1.
 Shancelot went to the early lead and ran the opening quarter in :21.47 and the half in :44.04.
 Mitole tracked the pace in fourth, while Whitmore sat a few lengths further back after a slow start.
 Mitole moved into second place in mid-stretch and gradually moved by Shancelot to win by 1 1/4 lengths, with Whitmore a further length back in third.

 Whitmore made his final start of the year in the Cigar Mile at Aqueduct Racetrack on December 7.
 He was never a factor and finished seventh behind champion Maximum Security.